 Understanding training evaluation metrics allows you to implement practical training over and over again.
 Effective training will make your team more productive and satisfy your stakeholders.

-In this blog, we discuss training metric examples and answer essential questions like, “What are some metrics for evaluating training and development?”
+In this blog, we're discussing training metric examples and answering essential questions like, “What are some metrics for evaluating training and development?”

 What Are Training Evaluation Metrics?